Emotion’s Key Role In Digital Ad Effectiveness

 As Orlando Wood, Chief Innovation Officer at System1, states:

 Marketers tend to use both emotional messaging and rational, product-focused messaging to try and drive effectiveness.
-There’s often a perception that rational messaging works best in the short-term and emotional messaging works better in the long run.
+There’s often a perception that rational messaging works best in the short-term and emotional advertising and messaging works better in the long run.
 But our research – as highlighted in Mark Ritson’s recent column – shows that emotional advertising using strong stories and characters can often smash short-term goals too.
 The lines are often blurred.

 To understand what drives more ad recall, favorability and action intent towards a brand, System1 and Pinterest took a deeper dive into different types of ads running on the platform to understand how their look, messaging and emotional content impacts effectiveness.